-The newly-founded organization was to a large extent a Genevese initiative.
+The newly-founded organisation was to a large extent a Genevese initiative.
 Among the founding fathers were Edouard Claparède, Pierre Bovet and Adolphe Ferrière.

-In 1929, under new statutes, the IBE extended membership to governments, while it remained open to public institutions and international organizations.
-It thus became the first intergovernmental organization in the field of education.
+In 1929, the IBE open its membership to other countries, and became the first intergovernmental organisation in the field of education.

-At the same time, Jean Piaget, professor of psychology at the University of Geneva, was appointed director.
-His name became closely associated with the organization, which he led for almost forty years.
-During the same period, Pedro Rosselló was assistant director.
+At the same time, Jean Piaget, professor of psychology at the University of Geneva, was appointed director and he went on to lead IBE for 40 years, with Pedro Rosselló as assistant director.

-Since 1934, the IBE has organized the International Conference on Public Education (now the International Conference on Education) which, from 1946 onwards, was convened together with the United Nations Educational, Scientific and Cultural Organization (UNESCO), founded in 1945.
-In 1969, the IBE became an integral part of UNESCO while retaining intellectual and functional autonomy.
+Since 1934, the IBE has organised the International Conference on Public Education (now the International Conference on Education).
+From 1946, this conference has been convened with the United Nations Educational, Scientific and Cultural Organization (UNESCO), founded in 1945.
+In 1969, the IBE became an integral part of UNESCO, while retaining intellectual and functional autonomy.

-In 1999 the IBE became the UNESCO institute responsible for educational contents, methods and teaching/learning strategies through curriculum development.
+In 1999, the IBE became the UNESCO institute responsible for educational content, methods and teaching/learning strategies through curriculum development.

 Over the years, the core mandate of the IBE has changed, reaching an apex in 2011 when the 36th session of the UNESCO General Conference declared the IBE a Global Centre of Excellence in curriculum and related matters.

 Today's mandate is to strengthen the capacities of member states to design, develop, and implement curricula that ensure the equity, quality, development-relevance, and resource-efficiency of education and learning systems.